 The following pages expand upon each goal discussed in Connecting Kentuckiana 2050.
-Since the KIPDA TIP is a subset of the MTP, these same goals were used in the FY 2023- FY 2026 TIP and the FY 2025 - FY 2028 TIP and highlight the planned projects that scored the highest and are therefore most likely to help the region.
+These goals were used in both the FY 2023- FY 2026 TIP and the FY 2025 - FY 2028 TIP to be consistent with the MTP and highlight the planned projects that scored the highest and are therefore most likely to help the region.